icreatedthistotestangularandicantstop/idk-backend/README.md

 ## Run project

-`docker-compose up --build` will build and run the project
+`docker-compose build` will build the project image `docker-compose up` will run the project image